-This time of year my idea bucket is overflowing with Christmas craft projects.
-Today’s craft, DIY Christmas signs, are my favorite project so far this holiday season!
+Sharing Christmas craft projects is the highlight of my year.
+Today’s craft, DIY Christmas signs for recipes, is my favorite project so far this holiday season!
 Just last week you all went nuts for my Hallmark Christmas Movie blanket SVG and I can’t wait to see what you will do today!

 I absolutely love how these DIY Christmas signs, made from my favorite holiday recipes, turned out (this could also be a year-round gift for treasured family recipes too).